unicode-org/cldr/tools/java/readme.txt

 -----------------

 The tools may use ICU4J code for testing, but should use none of the data in ICU4J.
-[LDML converter uses UnicodeSet which is not in cldrUtil, why have separate utilities.jar?]
 We'll be using the ICU4J test framework also (we looked at JUnit, but it would be really clumsy for the ways in which we'd have to test).

 To Run the Tools: